trickerer01/Ruxx/README.md

 - **Edit -> Extend file names with extra info** ‒ all file names will include short representation of their major tags if any.
 This may extend resulting full path up to 240 symbols total
 - **Edit -> Warn if download folder is not empty** ‒ in GUI mode you will be warned if destination folder is not empty and there is a potential risk of mixing up different search results
 - **Edit -> Verbose log** ‒ Enable logging of technical messages not related to actual download process.
 Verbose log is one of the requirements for a proper issue report
+- **View -> Log** ‒ open a log window, if you want some readable output
+- **View -> Reveal module names** ‒ toggles between module abbreviation and website real name shown in module icon tooltip
+- **View -> Hide personal info** ‒ removes all mentions of paths, API key, proxy, etc. from your logs and main window.
+Useful in case you want to post logs / screenshots (ex. for a bugreport).
+This option is ignored when checking tags and is not saved to config
 - **Connection -> Headers / Cookies** \<F3> ‒ For some websites (RN) and in some other cases you'll have to provide your `cf_clearance` cookie, and the `User-Agent` header has to match the one used in your web browser for target website ‒ to find it while browsing said website open `Web Developer tools -> Network` (or similar), reload the page and check `request headers`
 - **Connection -> Set proxy** \<F4> ‒ you can use proxy if you want or if target website is blocked in your country.
 SOCKS5 proxies are supported too
 - **Connection -> Set timeout** \<F5> ‒ override connection timeout if need be